NaturalNode/natural/README.md

 natural
 =======

-General natural language facilities for nodejs.
+"Natural" is a general natural language facility for nodejs.
 Stemming, classification and phonetics are currently supported.

+It's still in the VERY (and I mean VERY) early stages, and I'm very interested in bug reports, contributions and the like.

-At the moment most algorithms are english specific but long term some diversity is in order.
+At the moment most algorithms are English-specific but long-term some diversity is in order.

 Installation